open-mmlab/mmdetection/docs/en/1_exist_data_model.md

 **Note**:

 We do not recommend users to use CPU for training because it is too slow.
-We support this feature to allow users to debug on machines without GPU, which is more convenient.
+We support this feature to allow users to debug on machines without GPU for convenience.

 ### Training on multiple GPUs